myersm0/RealtimeMusicTheory.jl/README.md

 	- A ClassLevel space operates at the level of the PitchClass or LetterName, i.e. without register/octave information
 	- A Registral space operates at the level of the Pitch, i.e. with designations of register/octave

+#### Distance and direction
+The traits described above enable querying spaces to check the distance between two elements, and the direction of the path from one to the other (Left/Right or Clockwise/Counterclockwise).
 ```julia
 # LetterSpace - containing the 7 letter names in order:
 distance(LetterSpace, C, E)  # 2 (C→D→E)